-Roots of modern mathematics in ancient Babylonia and Greece, early number systems, the development of arithmetic, geometry, algebra and analysis.
+This course covers the following topics: roots of modern mathematics in ancient Babylonia and Greece, early number systems, the development of arithmetic, geometry, algebra and analysis.

 MATH 292 TECHNICAL PLATFORM COMPUTING

 This course develops working knowledge of comprehensive technical platforms such as Mathematica, Matlab or Maple.
 Introduction to Mathematica: symbolic manipulation, numerics, graphics, word-processing aspects, typesetting and programming.
 Application to numerical analysis and graphics.